zenorocha/wedocs/intro/index.md

 ## 2. Why should I use WeDeploy?

-When building a high scalable application there are many things you need to consider: performance bottlenecks, database resiliency and scalability, authentication, authorization, and static hosting to name a few.
+When building a high scalable applications there are many things you need to consider: performance bottlenecks, database resiliency and scalability, authentication, authorization, and static hosting to name a few.
 WeDeploy is a new dynamic Liferay initiative, allowing you to handle all of your back-end challenges in one place.
 Focus on creating amazing user experiences, and WeDeploy will take care of the rest.

 This is why WeDeploy was also designed to serve as a platform for building an manageable ecosystem of components and tools to make it easier to deploy and scale any application.